 Mobile joints between the skeletal bones make body movements possible.
 From neck and shoulder to foot and ankle, our orthopaedic specialists can provide you and your family with the

 When Your Care Includes a Hospital Stay

-Many of our orthopaedic surgeons treat problems through same-day surgical procedures which are performed in the New England Musculoskeletal Institute.
+Many of our orthopaedic surgeons treat problems through same-day surgical procedures which are performed in the UConn Musculoskeletal Institute.

-However, some cases, such as joint replacement surgery, will require patients to spend time in the UConn Health Center’s John Dempsey Hospital.
+However, some cases, such as joint replacement surgery, will require patients to spend time in UConn Health’s

-The UConn Health Center has dedicated space on its seventh floor for patients who are hospitalized with
+UConn Health has dedicated space on its seventh floor for patients who are hospitalized with

 orthopaedic conditions.
 The floor includes 28 beds and a specialized gym and rehab room so patients can start vital physical therapy soon after surgery.
 All of the staff, including the nurses, nurse practitioners, physical therapists and hospitalists, are highly trained in orthopaedic care.
 It’s the next best thing to being home!

 are now designated a “Blue Distinction Center” for both spine surgery

 Orthopaedic specialists are now seeing